Eagle Medallion: Marketing

 The Eagle name came from the innovative all-wheel drive AMC Eagle line, but the Medallion was a standard passenger car and its sales were also hindered by marketing missteps.
 Automotive reviews of the Medalion were favorable, but the model was hindered by poor launch into the North American market because of AMC's limited marketing resources.
 The newly reconfigured Chrysler-Jeep-Eagle dealers also had to deal with the sudden departure of Renault from the market along with a transition to the Chrysler corporate system.
 The Medallion was also overshadowed by numerous domestic and imported competitors "that were far easier to sell customers into if they were in the market for a sedan or station wagon of this size."

 There were also industry rumors of problems at Chrysler with the takeover of AMC that further compromised the Medallion.
-Kiplinger's Personal Finance magazine raised the question of continued commitment and service for the Medallion after Chrysler's buyout of AMC, but also noted that an expected letter of intent between Chrysler and Renault indicated that Chrysler "it would support the vehicle for a minimum of five years."
+Kiplinger's Personal Finance magazine raised the question of continued commitment and service for the Medallion after Chrysler's buyout of AMC, but also noted that an expected letter of intent between Chrysler and Renault indicated that Chrysler "would support the vehicle for a minimum of five years."
 Another problem was Chrysler's announcement of plans to phase out the Medallion sedan in favor of a four-wheel-drive wagon by 1990.
 However, the Eagle division in the U.S. went without a 4-wheel-drive station wagon model until the launch of the 1992 Eagle Summit Wagon.
 A four-wheel-drive wagon, the Eagle Vista, was available in Canada from 1989 through 1991.

-The Medallion was a solid entry in a highly competitive market segment.
-Total U.S. sales were 25,672 spread over three calendar years.
-This reflects the struggles with the Medallion line launched just before Renault exited from U.S. market and that Chrysler only wanted to continue sales of highly profitable Jeep models.
+The Medallion entered into a highly competitive market segment, with total U.S. sales at 25,672 spread over three calendar years.
+This reflects the struggles the Medallion line faced, with Renault exiting from U.S. market shortly after launch, and Chrysler only wanting to continue sales of highly profitable Jeep models.